 As of February 22, 2017, there were more than 322 million Sunoco Logistics common units outstanding.
 Sunoco Logistics will issue approximately 827 million common units in connection with the merger.
 Accordingly, the aggregate dollar amount required to pay the current per unit quarterly distribution on all Sunoco Logistics common units will increase, which could increase the likelihood that Sunoco Logistics will not have sufficient funds to pay the current level of quarterly distributions to all Sunoco Logistics unitholders.
 Using a \$0.52 per Sunoco Logistics common unit distribution (the amount Sunoco Logistics paid with respect to the fourth fiscal quarter of 2016 on February 14, 2017 to holders of record as of February 7, 2017), the aggregate cash distribution paid to Sunoco Logistics unitholders totaled approximately \$272 million, including a distribution of \$105 million to Sunoco Logistics GP in respect of its general partner interest and ownership of incentive distribution rights.
-Using the same \$0.52 per Sunoco Logistics common unit distribution, the combined pro forma Sunoco Logistics distribution with respect to the fourth fiscal quarter of 2016, had the merger been completed prior to such distribution, would have resulted in total cash distributions of approximately \$796 million, including a distribution of \$233 million to Sunoco Logistics GP in respect of its general partner interest and incentive distribution rights.
-Through our ownership of ETP Class H units and a 0.1% interest in Sunoco Logistics' general partner; we are entitled to receive 90.15% of the cash distributions related to the IDRs of Sunoco Logistics, while ETP is entitled to receive the remaining 9.85% of such cash distributions.
+Using the same \$0.52 per Sunoco Logistics common unit distribution, would have resulted in total cash distributions of approximately \$796 million, including a distribution of \$233 million to Sunoco Logistics GP in respect of its general partner interest and incentive distribution rights.